chadmcox/Azure_AD_Conditional_Access_Policies/README.md

 **Log Analytics AAD SigninLogs Query (KQL)**
 ```
-//if something is used other than the default update the syncaccount variable
+//if an account is used other than the default one created by azure ad connect you will need to
-//Other account name instead of sync_
+//update the syncaccount variable with the other account name instead of sync_
 let syncaccount = "sync_";
 AADNonInteractiveUserSignInLogs
 | union SigninLogs